What is Propecia?

-You need to use Propecia regularly at fixed time intervals for best results.
+You need to use Propecia regularly at fixed time intervals for the best results.
 You can use it after food or on an empty stomach.
 But consistent use is important for satisfactory results as well as maintaining them.
 You can use them with additional supplements like Minoxidil as well but this has to be done as per the advice of the physician.
 Additionally do not chew or break it but swallow it whole during consumption.

 How to buy Propecia in Australia?

-Being a prescription medication, it is not readily available over the counters.
-You will need a physician's prescription to procure Propecia from a registered pharmacy or from a dermatologist’s office.
+Being a prescription medication, it is not readily available over the counter.
+You will need a physician’s prescription to procure Propecia from a registered pharmacy or from a dermatologist’s office.
 Having a prescription will enable you to obtain subsequent refills of the tablet.
-Generic Propecia that works in the same way as Propecia.
+Generic Propecia works in the same way as Propecia.
 You can easily order generic Propecia online in Australia.

 What are the things to remember while buying Propecia online?